 - Employees should be informed by their employer in advance if Mystery Shopping is going to be used to check their service delivery and / or regulatory compliance, along with the objectives and intended uses of the information that is collated.

-- Where employees cannot be informed, Mystery Shopping projects may not include personally identifiable data about employees.
+- Where employees cannot be informed, Mystery Shopping projects should not involve the collection of personally identifiable data about those employees.

 Our Own View: Mystery Shopping in general